RedPRL/agda-mugen/README.md

 A `Dockerfile` is also provided that packages the required versions of `agda` and the `1lab`.
 To run it, first build the image with `docker build -t agda-mugen .`.
 Once that completes, you can then run `docker run agda-mugen`, which will check the formalization.
+Alternatively, you can pull a pre-built image via `docker pull totbwf/agda-mugen`, and run it with `docker run totbwf/agda-mugen`.